 The Repositories tool window will open containing the snapshot of your project at the selected revision.

 Review the differences between two commits

 AppCode allows you to check which files were modified between two commits instead of having to browse the changes in each commit in between.

 Select any two commits in the Log tab of the Git tool window ⌥ 9 and choose Compare Versions from the context menu.

-A list of files modified between the selected commits opens.
+The Changes tool window with a list of files modified between the selected commits opens.
 You can view the diff for any file by clicking or pressing ⌃ D.

 Review file history

 You can review all changes made to a specific file, and find what exactly was modified in each revision.

 Select the required file in any view (in the Project tool window, in the editor, in the Local Changes view, and so on).

 Select Git | Show History from the main VCS menu or from the context menu of the selection.
 The History tab is added to the Git tool window showing the history for the selected file and allowing you to review and compare its revisions.